Ableism

-Ableism (/ˈeɪbəlɪzəm/; also known as ablism, disablism (British English), anapirophobia, anapirism, and disability discrimination) is discrimination and social prejudice against physically or mentally disabled people.
-Ableism characterizes people as they are defined by their disabilities and also classifies disabled people as being inferior to non-disabled people.
-On this basis, people are assigned or denied certain perceived abilities, skills, or character orientations.
+Ableism (/ˈeɪbəlɪzəm/; also known as ablism, disablism [in British English], anapirophobia, anapirism, and disability discrimination) is discrimination and social prejudice against disabled people.
+Ableism characterizes people as being defined by their disabilities and also classifies disabled people as being inferior to non-disabled people.
+On this basis, people are assigned or denied certain perceived abilities, skills, or personality traits.
 Ableism perpetuates false ideas about individuals and groups with disabilities.

 There are stereotypes which are either associated with disability in general, or they are associated with specific impairments or chronic health conditions (e.g., the presumption that all disabled people want to be cured, the false belief that wheelchair users also have an intellectual disability, or the assumption that blind people have some special form of insight).
 These stereotypes, in turn, serve as a justification for discriminatory practices, and reinforce discriminatory attitudes and behaviors toward people who are disabled.
 Labeling affects people when it limits their options for action or changes their identity.

-In ableist societies, the lives of disabled people are considered less worth living, or disabled people less valuable, even sometimes expendable.
+In ableist societies, the lives of disabled people are considered less valuable or worth living, and sometimes even expendable.
 The eugenics movement of the early 20th century is considered an expression of widespread ableism.

 Ableism can be further understood by reading literature which is written and published by those who experience disability and ableism first-hand.
 Disability studies is an academic discipline which is also beneficial when non-disabled people pursue it in order to gain a better understanding of ableism.

 Discrimination on the basis of mental disorders or cognitive impairments is known as sanism.